aloria/aloria.github.io/_posts/2020-04-18-flatbreads.markdown

 * Dust both sides of breads with flour
 * Fry your little dough babies for about 2 minutes on each side, more or less depending on how thicc they are
 * Remove from oil.
 Top with whatever.
 What I did:
-Top flatbreads with alternating slices of mozarella and roasted peppers.
-Add halved cherry tomatoes to the finalcheese layer.
+Top flatbreads with alternating slices of mozzarella and roasted peppers.
+Add halved cherry tomatoes to the final cheese layer.
 I would have also used fresh basil if I had any.
 * Broil flatbreads until cheese has melted and the tomatoes start to wrinkle.